-2. John 4:42. "...this One is indeed the Savior of the world."
+John 4:42. "... we know that this man really is the Savior of the world."
 Christ is the Savior of all men in the world who believe.
 This again is a general term to help the Jewish exclusivists to see that the death of Christ is for the whole world if the world will have it.
 Christ is a Savior for the whole world but is not the Savior of the whole world or the whole world would be saved.

-Notice again this verse says Christ "is the Savior of the world" so this must refer to all in the world who truly believe in Christ.
+Notice again that this verse says Christ "is the Savior of the world," so this must refer to all in the world who truly believe in Christ.